Lifailon/TorAPI/README.md

 ---

 ## Other projects:

+- 🔎 [LibreKinopoisk Chrome Extension](https://github.com/Lifailon/LibreKinopoisk) - adds buttons to the Kinopoisk website and provides a TorAPI interface for quickly searching for movies and TV series in open sources.

 - 🧲 [Telegram bot for Kinozal](https://github.com/Lifailon/Kinozal-Bot) - that implements remote control of the qBittorrent and Transmission torrent client, interface for the Kinozal torrent tracker and synchronization of downloaded media content with Plex Media Server.